-- A. Equivalency Examination Standardized national exams may be equated to equivalent courses.
+A. Equivalency Examination - Standardized national exams may be equated to equivalent courses.
 The equivalency examination must be approved by appropriate faculty and/or Division Chairperson.
 Requests for credit by equivalency exam can be submitted at any time during the semester.
 Examples of such examinations include the following:

+AP - Advanced Placement Examination

+CLEP - College-Level Examination Program

+DSST - DANTES Subject Standardized Tests

+IB - International Baccalaureate
-AP Advanced Placement Examination - AP Advanced Placement Examination CLEP - College-Level Examination Program DSST - DANTES Subject Standardized Tests IB - International Baccalaureate - B. Non-Collegiate-Sponsored Education Credit (NCSE) This evaluates learning from courses completed in non-collegiate settings (e.g., professional licenses, labor union courses, agency training programs, professional workshops, and military courses) whose course content is equivalent to offerings from a college.
-The non-collegiate-sponsored education credit must be approved by appropriate faculty and/ or Division Chairperson.
-Examples of such education credit include the following:

-- 1. Military (e.g., Joint Services Transcript) - 2.
-American Council on Education (ACE) College Credit Recommendation Service - Professional Licenses or Industry Certifications (nationally-or state-certified professionals) - C. Course Challenge / Credit by Institutional Examination (CBIE) - Students who feel confident that their background/learning experiences have adequately prepared them in certain subject areas may challenge instructorprepared examinations.
-In a Course Challenge/ CBIE, students must demonstrate competency in a specific course and meet all Course Student Learning Outcomes (CSLOs) by completing, without instruction or tutorial assistance, a comprehensive written test, performance test, special project, and/or interview in the subject matter.
+- B. Non-Collegiate-Sponsored Education Credit (NCSE) This evaluates learning from courses completed in non-collegiate settings (e.g., professional licenses, labor union courses, agency training programs, professional workshops, and military courses) whose course content is equivalent to offerings from a college.
+The non-collegiate-sponsored education credit must be approved by appropriate faculty and/or Division Chairperson.
+Examples of such education credit include the following: - 1.
+Military (e.g., Joint Services Transcript) - 2.
+American Council on Education (ACE) College Credit Recommendation Service - 3.
+Professional Licenses or Industry Certifications (nationally-or state-certified professionals) - C. Course Challenge / Credit by Institutional Examination (CBIE) Students who feel confident that their background/learning experiences have adequately prepared them in certain subject areas may challenge instructor-prepared examinations.
+In a Course Challenge/CBIE, students must demonstrate competency in a specific course and meet all Course Student Learning Outcomes (CSLOs) by completing, without instruction or tutorial assistance, a comprehensive written test, performance test, special project, and/or interview in the subject matter.
 The credit by examination must be approved by appropriate faculty and/or Division Chairperson.
-Note: Course Challenge option is not available for all courses.
-Courses for which credit is awarded based on Course Challenge/ CBIE do not carry grades or grade points.
-Request for Exam by Institutional Credit may be submitted until week 12 of instruction (fall/ spring).
+Note: Course Challenge/CBIE do not carry grades or grade points.
+Request for Exam by Institutional Credit may be submitted until week 12 of instruction (fall/spring).